Elisabeth Wollman: Early life

 Elisabeth Wollman (née Michelis) was born in Minsk, then in the Russian Empire.
-Her husband-to-be, Eugène Wollman, was the son of longterm family friends.
+Her husband-to-be, Eugène Wollman, was the son of long-time family friends.
 Both were Jewish, and moved to Belgium to study, with Michelis gaining a degree in physics and mathematics at the University of Liège.

 The couple married after Eugène qualified as a doctor of medicine in 1909.
 He had a scholarship to study at the Pasteur Institute, working as an assistant to Élie Metchnikoff.
 Elisabeth accompanied him there, working as a voluntary assistant to physicist, biologist, and chemist Jacques Duclaux from 1910 to 1920.
 During that time, she gave birth to three children, Alice, Élie, and Nadine.
 Alice became a medical doctor. Élie Wollman was the couple's second child, born in 1917, and named after Metchnikoff.
 He became a microbiologist and prominent scientist.
 Nadine Marty became a physicist and professor, serving as the director of a division of the nuclear physics institute of Université de Paris Sud. Élie's son, Francis-André Wollman, also became a biologist, and research director of the French National Centre for Scientific Research (CNRS).